SkeltonThatcher/aws-vpc-peering-terraform/README.md

 * Clone the repo
 * Create terraform.tfvars
-* Create an EC2 keypair
+* Create an EC2 keypair in AWS
 * Create an S3 bucket
 * Update the init.sh BUCKET var with the S3 bucket name and the desired AWS region
 * Run the init.sh file